 Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

-We’ve seen it happen thousands of times across companies of every size, from five-person startups to Fortune 500 teams ordering hundreds of custom t-shirts at a time.
+We’ve seen it happen time and time again across companies of every size, from five-person startups to Fortune 500 teams ordering hundreds of custom t-shirts at a time.
+Our 2026 Swag Trends Survey, which polled over 1,000 organizers and buyers, found that 74% rank “team unity and belonging” as the number-one outcome they want from custom swag.

-This guide covers everything you need to know about ordering custom business t-shirts for your company: how to pick the right fabric for your use case, where to place your logo for maximum impact, which printing method makes sense for your budget, and how to use our tools to make the whole process painless.
-Whether you’re building a team culture initiative, outfitting employees in branded uniforms, or stocking up on promotional giveaways, we’ll walk you through it.
+This guide covers everything you need to know about ordering custom business t-shirts: how to pick the right fabric, where to place your logo, which printing method fits your budget, and how to set up a reorder system that runs itself.

 In This Article